• Skip to primary navigation

 • 1 teaspoon kosher salt

-• Start with a pork tenderloin.
-Trim off extra fat and the silver skin.
-Cut into 5-6 about equal chunks.
+• Start with pork tenderloin.
+Trim off extra fat and the silver skin and cut into 5-6 pieces of about equal size.

-• Mix 2 teaspoon brown sugar, 2 teaspoon chili powder, 1 teaspoon kosher salt, ¼ teaspoon each pepper, onion powder, and garlic powder.
-Mix well.
+• If using the included dry rub, mix 2 teaspoons brown sugar, 2 teaspoons chili powder, 1 teaspoon kosher salt, ยผ teaspoon each black pepper, onion powder, and garlic powder.

-• Shred the meat and mix it back into the liquid in the crock pot.
-Let it cook another 15-20 minutes on high and you are good to go.
+• Shred the meat and mix it into the crock pot liquid.
+Let it cook another 15-20 minutes on high before serving.

 Recipe Notes